Welcome to KBR One Ocean

 KBR employees share industry expertise and knowledge to encourage young people to investigate and develop creative and practical solutions to environmental issues affecting the ocean, using ideas from design thinking, circular economy and biomimicry principles, among other innovative approaches.

 Developed to be accessed online, the platform helps teachers deliver a flexible modular syllabus, with assistance from KBR employees, using detailed lesson plans, handouts and resources.
-Courses can be customized to suit the needs of the school or organization and the materials can be used to facilitate online or in-person delivery.
-Courses can be in the form of one off workshops, weekly or monthly lessons or in a format that most suits the school or organization.
+Courses are modular and can be customized to suit the needs of the school or organization and the materials can be used to facilitate online or in-person delivery.
+Courses can be in the form of one-off workshops, weekly or monthly lessons or in a format that most suits the school or organization.

 More details on One Ocean

-The course develops a baseline of understanding of ocean literacy including, the
+The course material develops a baseline of understanding of ocean literacy including, the

 interdependence of humans and the sea; its influence on weather & climate and its provision of water, oxygen and nutrients to support life on earth.
 It teaches concepts such as the interconnected circulation system powered by wind, tides and the Earth’s rotation and how this large body of water is – One Ocean.

-The program has been developed and is continually updated in collaboration with KBR employees, local teachers, environmentalists and STEAM/STEM education specialists.
+The program has been developed and is continually updated in collaboration with KBR employees, local teachers, environmentalists and STEAM (science, technology, engineering, Arts and Maths) education specialists.